MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] B. To train multiple models at the same time for better performance. `This is incorrect because training multiple models simultaneously is not the reason for splitting the dataset.`
 - [x] C. To evaluate the model using data that was not part of the training set. `This is the correct answer because splitting the dataset allows for testing the model on unseen data, providing a more accurate assessment of its performance.`

-## Q: Choosing Between Basic and Enterprise Workspaces in Azure Machine Learning
+## Q30: Choosing Between Basic and Enterprise Workspaces in Azure Machine Learning

 > You are deciding whether to use a basic workspace or an enterprise workspace in Azure Machine Learning.
 > Which two tasks specifically require an enterprise workspace?
 Each correct answer presents a complete solution.